taikedz/alpacka/README.md

 # What is it?

 The `alpacka` scripts are wrappers around popular package management commands (e.g. `apt`, `yum`, `dnf`, etc) allowing you to issue similar commands on any supported system.

-It installs to `/usr/local/bin` as the `paf` command (historical naming reasons lost...) and you just use it in the generally the same way on any of Ubuntu, Fedora, CentOS and SliTaz

 For example to install the `htop` and `tmux` commands on Fedora, run